-- the research team has an appropriate mix of skills (scientific, project management, etc) to undertake the proposed research - the research team includes individuals that bring diverse experiences and expertise (e.g. across disciplines, genders, cultures, lived experience relevant to the research question, career stages and research sectors) - the research team has the skills, experience and capacity to involve and support consumers (including those with lived experience) in the proposed research, and ensure that this is done appropriately and effectively - the commitment of partners to the project and how they will support (through financial and inkind contributions) its successful delivery.
+- the research team has an appropriate mix of skills (scientific, project management, etc) to undertake the proposed research - the research team includes individuals that bring diverse experiences and expertise (e.g. across disciplines, genders, cultures, lived experience relevant to the research question, career stages and research sectors) - the research team has the skills, experience and capacity to involve and support consumers (including those with lived experience) in the proposed research, and ensure that this is done appropriately and effectively - the commitment of partners to the project and how any cash or in-kind contributions will support its successful delivery.

-In addition, applications that specifically focus on the health of priority populations should demonstrate that the research team includes leadership by the priority population, and that the research team has experience in delivering research that has positively impacted health policies and programs of relevance to the priority population.
+In addition, applications that specifically focus on the health of Priority Populations should demonstrate that the research team includes leadership by the Priority Population, and that the research team has experience in delivering research that has positively impacted health policies and programs of relevance to the Priority Population.